 Under the Planning and Development Act 2005, the development application for the redevelopment of the Sorrento Activity Centre is considered 'significant development', consequently the WAPC does not need to have regard to the planning framework in making its decision on the development application, and the draft SPSP does not need to be determined ahead of a decision on the development application.
 In effect, this circumvents the usual planning process that would be followed to achieve orderly and proper planning.
 Consistent with the City's submission on the development application, it is recommended that the advice to the WAPC on the draft SPSP request that the structure plan be considered prior to the development application, and in the event that it is supported, any modifications to the draft SPSP be reflected in the final development application to be determined by the WAPC.

-Legislation Planning and Development (Local Planning Schemes) Regulations buildings and have access to diverse housing options in your neighbourhood.
+Legislation Planning and Development (Local Planning Schemes) Regulations 2015.
 City of Joondalup Local Planning Scheme No. 3.